m9aertner/DBKontoauszugReader/README.md

       -j             JSON mode.
 Put a *.json file next to any input *.pdf file, with all the bookings from that PDF in one JSON.
       -1             JSON single-line mode.
 Default is to pretty-print the generated JSON.
+      -bl            JSON booking-line mode.
+Implicit with -d.
+Does not work with -j currently.
       -o             Output file mode.
 Send all JSONs to this output file.
 Default is stdout.
       -d             Directory mode.
 Create a YYYY/MM/DD folder and put each booking line into its own numbered JSON file there.